-As we mentioned earlier, every call centre has a large volume of management information produced from all the systems that they use.
+Every call centre has a large volume of performance management information produced from all the systems that they use.

 The centre will be given business targets that it is expected to reach, and these targets are then broken down into what the teams and individuals have to do in order to meet them.

 Depending on the function of the centre the targets may differ.
 Typically, if it is a sales centre, it will include new customers acquired, sales – volume and value etc; if it is a debt management centre it will include the value of debt that has been paid, number of customers outstanding etc. Both these centres have clearly got financial targets, which are easy to measure, but in a service centre this is more difficult and customer satisfaction measures can be complex and difficult.

 Generic measures of Performance Management

 There are also a number of generic measures, these include:

 - Total calls answered – the overall volume of calls the centre was able to handle

 - % of calls abandoned – the number of customers who hang up before being answered as a % of total calls made.
 (Good centres have a target of less than 3% for this)